 4. Antequera

-- Best Way to Get There: Car or Bus
+- 🚗 Best Way to Get There: Car, Bus, or Train

 - This Day Trip is Perfect For: Nature lovers, Hikers, and People who love hidden gems.